-I knew I needed help and I may know how you feel
+Former NCFC star Darren Eadie talks about his battle with mental health

 Archant

-Ex Norwich City footballer Darren Eadie opens up about his own battles with mental health and tells men who may be struggling - talk about it
+Former Norwich City footballer Darren Eadie opens up about his own battles with mental health and tells men who may be struggling - talk about it.

 Many of you reading this maybe already aware that I’ve had my own struggles with mental health.
 At the age of 28 I had to retire from football due to injury.
 It was a lot to deal with and it took its toll on me.